'The Kōrero' mean?

-Korero is the Maori word for a story, a lesson, a heart-to-heart, the meeting of minds between spiritual and physical.
+Put simply, Korero is the Maori word for a story, or a conversation.

-To both Maori and Aboriginal native cultures, the art of storytelling is sacred: honouring our experiences, providing inspiration and solutions to our problems.
+To both Maori and Aboriginal native cultures, storytelling is sacred art: honouring our experiences, providing inspiration and solutions to our problems.
 Important especially to those who survived diaspora is understanding their existence within the wider context of their culture, environment and the Universe.

 In other words, why am I like this?
 What's going on more deeply?
 What have I come from?
 And what impact can I have?

 Sacred storytellers from many tribes worldwide traditionally had the task of healing illness and melancholy as guided by Spirit.
 'Spirit', of course, can be defined as a person's connection to all other things.
 You may feel more comfortable to identify this as God, as Mother Nature, or your ancestors.

 Now, for centuries, some forms of korero have excluded, harmed or misrepresented women, children, neurodiverse folk, LGBTQ+ and people of colour.
 (Think government policies, history books and authority figures).